 2. The following oral decision adopted by the Forum at its 1st meeting, on 17 April, is brought to the attention of the Council.

-The Forum decides to enlarge its Bureau to seven members, for its twenty-second session, to better represent each of its seven regional groups.
+The Forum decides to enlarge its Bureau to seven members for its twenty-second session to better represent each of its seven regional groups.

 Recommendations of the Permanent Forum

-3. The Permanent Forum has identified the proposals, objectives, recommendations and areas of possible future action set out below and, through the Council, recommends that States, entities of the United Nations system, intergovernmental organizations, indigenous peoples, the private sector and non-governmental organizations assist in their realization.
+3. The Permanent Forum has identified the proposals, objectives, recommendations and areas of possible future action set out below and, through the Council, recommends that States, entities of the United Nations system, intergovernmental organizations, Indigenous Peoples, the private sector and non-governmental organizations assist in their realization.

 4. It is the understanding of the Permanent Forum that the proposals, objectives, recommendations and areas of possible future action to be carried out by the United Nations as set out below will be implemented to the extent possible within the context of the approved programme of work of the relevant entities.